Myrcia ascendens

 Myrcia ascendens is a species of plant in the family Myrtaceae, endemic to Bahia in north-east Brazil.
 It was described in 2015.

 Etymology

 The species name refers to the growth pattern of the plant's branches, which are predominantly held upright.

 Description

-Myrcia ascendens is a shrub or small tree that typically grows between 1 and 3 metres in height.
-Its leaves can reach up to 16mm in length and 5mm in width.
+Myrcia ascendens is a shrub or small tree that typically grows between 1 and 3 m in height.
+Its leaves can reach up to in length and in width.
 The fruits are red, up to 6mm in diameter, and contain up to two seeds.

 Distribution

 This species has been recorded only on rock outcrops near rivers, within the municipal park of Mucugê, and the Serra de São Pedro.

 Conservation status

 Myrcia ascendens is classified as Critically Endangered due to its limited distribution.